SySS-Research/hashcathelper/README.md

 ### UPN Suffix

-The output from hashcat contains lines that start with the account name.
+The output from secretsdump contains lines that start with the account name.
 The format looks like `<domain>\<account name>`, however, that is not the domain.
-It is the UPN suffix and is entirely independent of the domain name.
+It is the UPN suffix and can be entirely independent of the domain name -- it just coincides with the domain name by default.
 Especially after migrating an account from domain A to domain B, the UPN suffix will not change, but the domain name obviously will.

 Hashcathelper ignores the UPN suffix pretty much everywhere.
 All accounts in one file are assumed to belong to the same domain.
 And that is actually the